zekkxx/Unit-4-Game/README.md

 # Basic Game
 A new game project designed with utilization of jQuery.
+Available at: https://zekkxx.github.io/basic-game/

 ## Explanation:
 This game is a very basic version of a Star Wars themed adventure game.
 The intention behind this game was simply to manipulate elements by utilizing jQuery.
 As such, the primary challenge from this game was to balance each character type so that each character was viable to win the game with.